Waist to Hip Ratio

 Denial is an American tradition.
 Over the past 40 years, Americans have been growing progressively larger.
 Deaths due to complications from obesity are continuing to rise.
 Unfortunately, everybody seems to think it's someone else who's gaining the weight.

 In the results of an obesity study released in August of 2006, 11,000 people were polled.
 More than 75% of the obese ones claimed to have healthy eating habits.
 40% of those same people also said they engaged in "vigorous" exercise at least three times a week.

-Looking at those results it's obvious that a whole bunch of people are living in a fantasy world.
+Looking at those results, it's evident that many people are living in a fantasy world.
 If that many people truly exercised "vigorously" and ate a healthy diet, then over half the American population wouldn't be clinically obese.
-Without seeing a doctor, it's easy to keep telling yourself it's everyone else...you don't have a problem.
+Without seeing a doctor, it's easy to keep telling yourself it's everyone else, you don't have a problem.

 It's called your waist-to-hip ratio.

-Researchers came up with the test after they discovered that just having a little extra weight isn't always a problem.
+Researchers came up with the test after discovering that just having a little extra weight isn't always a problem.
 It's how that weight is distributed on your body that can make a big difference.

 Men tend to have their weight mostly concentrated around the midsection, giving them an "apple" shape.
 Having an apple shape puts you at higher risk for heart disease than the pear shape, so researchers use the waist-to-hip ratio measurements to determine your body's shape and risk.

 If you're ready to find out your waist-to-hip ratio, the only thing you'll need is a tape measure.

 Start by measuring the number of inches (or centimeters) around your waist.
 Men should start and finish at the naval.
 Women should measure midway between the bottom of the ribs and the top of the hip bone.
 Measure while standing relaxed, no sucking the belly in!